endoflife-date/endoflife.date/products/linuxmint.md

 ---
->[Linux Mint](https://linuxmint.com/) is a community-driven Linux distribution based on Ubuntu (which is then based on Debian), bundled with a variety of free and open-source applications.
+>[Linux Mint](https://linuxmint.com/) is a community-driven Linux distribution for desktop and laptop computers based on Debian and Ubuntu, bundled with a variety of free and open-source applications.

 Linux Mint has its own repositories for Linux Mint specific packages, but relies directly on Ubuntu repositories for the majority of the package base.